Wendy-Okoth/PortfolioPLPHackathon1/README.md

 ✅ Skills progress bars
 ✅ Contact form (with visual confirmation)
 ✅ Downloadable resume
-✅ Project Cards
 ✅ Clean and commented codebase
 ✅ Organized and modular sections
 ✅ GitHub-ready and collaboration-friendly
+✅ Project Cards

 ##  Sections Included

 ### 🔹 Header
--This section includes my name (Wendy Okoth) and role Tech Enthusiast.
+This section includes my name (Wendy Okoth) and role Tech Enthusiast.
-- CSS dark mode toggle
+CSS dark mode toggle

 ### 🔹 About Me
-- In this brief paragraph, I share who I am and what drives my passion for technology
+In this brief paragraph, I share who I am and what drives my passion for technology

 ### 🔹 Contact Me
 This section provides ways to get in touch with me and explore my portfolio.